Xi Cephei: Properties

-Xi Cephei A is a double-lined spectroscopic binary system with an orbital period of 810.9 days and an eccentricity of 0.46.
-The primary, component Aa, is a chemically peculiar Am star, a probable subgiant with an apparent magnitude of +4.29.
-Eight arcseconds away, Xi Cephei B is another spectroscopic binary.
+Xi Cephei A is a double-lined spectroscopic binary system with an orbital period of 820 days and an eccentricity of 0.5.
+The primary, component Aa, is a chemically peculiar Am star with an apparent magnitude of +4.61.
+The spectroscopic secondary, component Ab, is an F-type star.

+Eight arcseconds away from Xi Cephei A, Xi Cephei B is a 6th-magnitude main sequence star.

 Xi Cephei C is a 13th magnitude star nearly two arcminutes away.
+It has a small parallax and is an unrelated background star only accidentally in line with Xi Cephei.